Violation ExplanationOfficial Report Wording, Item #01

-1. All foods used in retail food establishments must be obtained from commercial suppliers that are inspected by health authorities (state or local health departments, USDA, FDA).
-Foods prepared in private homes are frequently implicated in foodborne outbreaks.
-Non-commercial kitchens have limited capacity for maintaining food at proper temperatures and due to their small size are conducive to situations that can result in cross contamination.
-Controlled processing is required for the safe preparation of food for sale to the public.
+1. All foods used or sold in a retail food establishment must be obtained from commercial sources that are inspected by the appropriate public health authority (USDA, FDA, state or local health departments).
+Foods prepared in private homes can not be used or sold in retail food establishments because they have frequently been implicated in foodborne outbreaks.
+Home kitchens have limited capacity to safely maintain food at proper temperatures.
+In addition, the limited space can result in poor storage practices and cross contamination.

-2. Canned or hermetically sealed foods must be handled so as to maintain container and product integrity.
-Dented and damaged containers allow for the contamination of the food within the container.
-This contamination can result in the growth of disease-causing bacteria or spoilage of the canís contents.
-Food establishments are required to inspect can goods for damage.
-Damaged goods are not to be used.
-They must be disposed of or be segregated and held in designated areas pending proper disposition.
+2. Canned, hermetically sealed and otherwise packaged foods must be handled in a manner to maintain the container for product integrity.
+Damaged packaging can allow the entrance of contaminants into the food product resulting in the growth of disease-causing microorganisms or spoilage of the contents.
+Food establishments are required to inspect canned goods and other packaged foods for damage.
+For example, cans with rim or seam damage, body creases, swelling or bulging can not be used.

-3. Foods that are spoiled or that are subjected to potential contamination are considered adulterated and are unfit for human consumption.
+3. Foods that become spoiled or contaminated are considered adulterated and unfit for human consumption.
 Food establishments must dispose of all spoiled and contaminated foods.

-5. Disease-causing agents are often found in raw animal foods.
-Individuals who choose to eat foods of animal origin that are not fully cooked are at an increased risk of acquiring foodborne illnesses.
-Food service establishments serving raw or lightly cooked foods of animal origin such as medium rare hamburgers, seared fish, raw oysters, lightly cooked eggs, etc. must inform customers who order these items of increased risk of foodborne illness.
-Advisory information can be on menus, on table tents, or other approved means.
+7. Disease-causing microorganisms are often found in raw animal foods.
+Individuals who choose to eat foods of animal origin that are raw or not fully cooked are at an increased risk of acquiring foodborne illnesses.
+Food establishments serving raw or lightly cooked animal foods such as rare hamburgers, raw or seared fish, raw oysters or lightly cooked eggs, must inform consumers of the increased risk of foodborne illness.
+Consumer advisory information for customers can be provided on menus, table tents, placards or brochures.

 Next Item: 02